-- Layered artwork (collage) as long as all materials used are produced by the artist.
+- Layered artwork (collage) is permitted as long as all materials used are produced by the artist.
 Cannot exceed .125″ in depth.
-The use of already printed materials (newsprints and magazine clips, 3D objects) will not be accepted.
+The use of found materials (newsprints and magazine clips, 3D objects) will not be accepted.

 The Rau For Art Scholarship Competition is a privately juried competition.
 All acceptable entry formats will be judged equally.
 All decisions by jurors are final.
 Neither juror nor employee of the Rau For Art Foundation, nor their families, shall be eligible to enter any Rau For Art Scholarship Competition.

 Your entry will be judged on the following criterion: